Airlines wait as Treasury applies strings to payroll aid - KVIA

 Airlines wait as Treasury applies strings to payroll aid

-The chief holdup is Treasury’s insistence that some of the $25 billion in payroll assistance be in the form of loans, not cash.

-The impasse suggests that airlines will face a harder job getting federal help than they expected.
-Airline stocks fell Monday.
+The amount of each airline’s stock that the government could get would depend on several factors including 2019 labor costs and recent stock market value.

+Raymond James airline analyst Savanthi Syth estimated that if the government exercises the warrants, it could wind up with 3% of American Airlines, 2% of United Airlines, and 1% each of Delta Air Lines and Southwest Airlines.
+Those four carriers control more than 80% of the U.S. air travel market.

-The airlines thought they had a deal last month: Congress agreed to give passenger airlines $25 billion in cash grants to cover payroll costs for six months.
+The airlines have fought Treasury’s proposal.
+They thought they had a better deal last month: Congress agreed to give passenger airlines $25 billion in cash grants to cover payroll costs for six months, through September.

-But Treasury Secretary Steven Mnuchin told CEOs of the six largest airlines on Friday that 30% of the aid instead would be low-interest loans that they would have to pay back with securities that could be converted to stock —giving the government an ownership stake in the carriers, according to people familiar with the negotiations.
+But Mnuchin spelled out Treasury’s proposal to CEOs of the six largest airlines on Friday.
+That surprised the airlines.

 “We believe the law indicated that the (direct aid) funding was to be only in grants — which is considerably more effective for our employees — and not a combination of grants and loans,” a spokeswoman for the trade group Airlines for America said in a statement.
 “This federal relief is critical to getting our employees paid and preventing furloughs right now, especially as our country is experiencing historically high unemployment claims.”

-Airline labor unions are also urging Treasury to start distributing the grants, which were due to be paid out beginning April 6, 10 days after President Donald Trump signed the $2.2 trillion coronavirus-relief measure.
+As days passed after Treasury’s deadline to begin making payments, airline labor union officials grew more worried.
+They urged Treasury to start distributing the grants, which were due to be paid out beginning April 6, 10 days after President Donald Trump signed a $2.2 trillion coronavirus-relief measure that included help for the airlines.
 Leaders of 11 unions pressed Mnuchin on the matter in a letter, writing that if the grants are delayed any longer, workers will lose their jobs “and our aviation industry will collapse.”

 “This is not free money to the airlines, it’s money that is intended to keep people on the job and their paychecks going,” Sara Nelson, president of the Association of Flight Attendants, said in an interview.
 “The pace of this is seriously concerning.
 There are smaller carriers that are not going to make payroll this week without that money.”

-The Treasury Department did not immediately respond to a request for comment.

-In previous remarks, Mnuchin has said the taxpayers must be compensated for helping the airlines.
+Mnuchin has said that taxpayers must be compensated for helping the airlines.
 That approach might help the Trump administration deflect criticism that aid to the airlines is a bailout.

 After a hugely profitable decade, the airlines now are staggering under a plunge in travel caused by the coronavirus outbreak.
 Delta Air Lines is carrying 5% as many passengers as it did a year ago.
 The number of people going through security checkpoints at U.S. airports has dwindled from more than 2 million a day to fewer than 100,000 — a level of travel more common in the mid-1950s, the dawn of the jet age.